Roof Shingles: 7 Critical Mistakes Roofing Contractors Make (And How to Avoid Them)

 How to Do It Right:

 Always check the instructions that come with your asphalt shingles.
 Usually, manufacturers suggest using four to six nails per shingle, placed right in the marked area (called the nailing strip).
-It’s also smart to pick nails that won’t rust, because rusty nails can cause problems sooner than you expect.
+It's also smart to use nails that won't rust, since rusted nails might cause difficulties sooner than you think.

 2. Misaligned Roof Shingles